Deutsche Bank internship cover letter tips

 Deutsche Bank intern cover letter tip: choose facts that are specific

 If you want your cover letter to stand out and to be remembered, include examples and facts that are specific.
 So, when you briefly explain why you are interested in working in your division of choice, don’t say something general such as: ‘I’m passionate about finance and believe my communication and analytical skills could be put to use in X division.’
 Instead, be specific.

 Whether it’s global markets, corporate finance or technology, find a few things about the division that truly interest you and relate to your career aspirations, values or ethics.
 For instance, did you develop an interest in a particular division during a ‘Spring into Banking’ programme and since then you have wanted to join the highly collaborative environment and find innovative solutions to problems?

 Deutsche Bank intern cover letter tip: structure what you write

-Of course, Deutsche Bank wants to know: ‘What makes you a strong candidate for this division, considering the key attributes that would make someone successful in this business?’.
-Deutsche Bank will expect you to pinpoint more than one of the requisite skills or qualities for the job, so make sure you read the job description and person specification.
+Deutsche Bank will expect you to pinpoint more than one of the requisite skills or qualities for the role, so make sure you read the job description and person specification.
 In a covering letter, you have one or two paragraphs in which to do this.

 Deutsche Bank intern cover letter tip: include one excellent example instead of three mediocre ones

-For example, in your cover letter, be selective when briefly mentioning an interest that relate in some way to the bank, division, role or industry.
+Be selective when briefly mentioning interests that relate in some way to the bank, division, role or industry.
 Deutsche Bank supports children’s charities and children’s medical research.
 Have you raised funds for deprived communities or volunteered for a charity?
 Activities such as these would certainly be worth mentioning.
 What was involved?
 What skills did you develop?